About Practitioner Health

 Our Mission Statement

-We are committed to raising the standards of clinical care for patients by:
+As part of the Hurley Group we are committed to raising the standards of clinical care for patients by:

 • Offering a wide range of services including new technologies and on-line options

-• Ensuring all communications with patients are clear and comprehensive to ensure that they are informed about their options
+• ensuring all communications with patients are clear and comprehensive to ensure that they are informed about their options

-• Providing systematic education, mentoring and training for clinical and non-clinical staff to ensure they provide the best possible care
+• providing systematic education, mentoring and training for clinical and non-clinical staff to ensure they provide the best possible care

 What Practitioner Health Does Not Provide